titsuki/raku-Chart-Gnuplot/README.md

 DESCRIPTION
 ===========

-Chart::Gnuplot is a Perl 6 bindings for gnuplot.
+Chart::Gnuplot is a Perl 6 naive bindings for gnuplot.
 Chart::Gnuplot runs `gnuplot` using `Proc::Async` and enables you to plot chart or graph with Perl6ish interface.

 METHODS
 -------